Disruptive Behavior Policy

 - Examples of dangerous conditions include, but are not limited to: items that may trip others, items that can snag people or surroundings, items that obstruct doors and hallways.

-- Prop weapons shall be limited to less than 6’6” (six feet six inches) in height and less than 50 lbs in weight.
+- Props shall be limited to less than 6’6” (six feet six inches) in height and less than 50 lbs in weight.

 - Any chain must be less than 3’ (three feet) in length regardless of the material.
 This includes, but is not limited to chain wallets and non-costume chains.